chenqiguo/GAN_replication/README.md

 Which by default assumes your training set (images) is downloaded into the root folder ```data``` in this directory, and will prepare the cached HDF5 at 128x128 pixel resolution.

 # 1.2.
 Metrics and Sampling
 During training, this script will output logs with training metrics and test metrics, will save multiple copies (2 most recent and 5 highest-scoring) of the model weights/optimizer params, and will produce samples and interpolations every time it saves weights.
-The logs folder contains scripts to process these logs and plot the results using MATLAB (sorry not sorry).
+The logs folder contains scripts to process these logs and plot the results using MATLAB.

 After training, one can use ```sample.py``` to produce additional samples and interpolations, test with different truncation values, batch sizes, number of standing stat accumulations, etc.